 It's easy to get around our green parkland campus and we're close to the action in the city centre.
 Everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 Campus West is where the majority of departments, colleges and facilities are based.
 Campus East is the newer part of campus.
 It's home to Computer Science, Law, Management and Theatre, Film and Television, as well as Goodricke, Langwith and Constantine colleges and the York Sport Village.
+It's also where you'll find the Piazza building which contains flexible learning spaces, the International Pathway College and a restaurant with lake views.

 In the city centre, the 15th-century King's Manor is home to Archaeology, the Centre for Medieval Studies and Eighteenth Century Studies.